Rheumatoid Arthritis Stem Cell Treatment

 Overall, the regulatory effects of MSCs on B cells appear to be an important mechanism by which they can reduce inflammation and prevent tissue damage in rheumatoid arthritis.

-How do Mesenchymal Stem Cells Affect Dendritic Cells for rheumatoid arthritis?
+How do Mesenchymal Stem Cells Affect Dendritic Cells for Rheumatoid Arthritis?

 Mesenchymal stem cells (MSCs) have been shown to have a regulatory effect on dendritic cells in the context of rheumatoid arthritis.